Frameworks & Guides

 This isn't a multi-year project.
 You can generate meaningful results in one quarter.

-- Days 11-30: The Plan.
+• Days 11-30: The Plan.
 Based on your audit, identify the 2-3 lowest-hanging fruit initiatives.
-Is it seeding product to bloggers?
+Is it seeding products to bloggers?
 Is it getting 50 more reviews on a key platform?
-Is it answering every relevant Quora question for a month?
+Does it answer every relevant Quora question for a month?
 Assign a clear owner.

 GEO is a game of momentum.
 It's a flywheel that starts slow and then spins with incredible force.